EthanMuchnik/Cube-Language-Interpreter/documentation/2-Medium-Complexity-Operations/8-Clear-Stack.md

 "`" -> Clears both "LetNum" and "Operation Stack"

-When the cursor is on this character, both the "LetNum" and "Operation Stack" get cleared immediately
+When the cursor is on this character, both the "LetNum Stack" and "Operation Stack" get cleared immediately.

 ## Examples